 It is a good idea to look at your house the way a buyer would when you are considering whether to keep the house in the divorce.
 What are the repair issues that need to be addressed?
 Is the roof in good condition?
 Is the a/c unit in need of servicing?
 You should consider having a home inspection done prior to discussing settlement to look at repair issues that would affect the overall value of the home.
 Use the cost of repairs to negotiate the value of the house downward during the divorce negotiations.

 4.Can you afford the home on your own after divorce?

 If you were dependent upon your spouse’s income during the marriage to afford the living expenses related to the house, you need to fully examine whether you can afford to keep the house without the spouse in the picture.
 For many people, divorce negatively affects their financial status.
 Income usually goes down and expenses go up.
 If you are unsure about what you can afford or need help putting together a budget, consult with a financial professional for help.

 5.Can you qualify to refinance the home to remove the other spouse from the note after divorce?

 Although it cannot be forced in a Texas divorce, you will want to consider the option of refinancing the home mortgage if you are going to keep it after divorce.
 This will put separation from your ex-spouse on all issues.
 Otherwise, as long as he or she is on the note, that ex-spouse will have the right to inquire about timely payment of the note in the future.
 You can call a mortgage lender who specializes in divorce situations (like John Snell) to find out more.

 For the most part, there is no right or wrong answer to this issue.
 Each situation is unique and has different positive and negative thoughts to balance.
-Through the combined advice of your Dallas Texas divorce attorney, your DFW realtor, and your divorce-specialized mortgage lender, and your financial professionals, you can reach an educated and informed decision.
+Through the combined advice of your our team of Michelle O'Neil and Michael Wysocki, Dallas, Texas divorce attorneys, your DFW realtor, and your divorce-specialized mortgage lender, and your financial professionals, you can reach an educated and informed decision.